X-Men: Days of Future Past

 When Magneto informs Charles (James McAvoy) of a misunderstanding (pertaining to J.F.K.’s assassination) a hearty stroke of laughter pierces the canopy of suspended disbelief.

-Apparently a fellow moviegoer buys into the whole story leading up, but JFK being assassinated for his mutation is just too silly to remain silent.
+Apparently a fellow moviegoer buys into the whole story.
+But JFK being assassinated for being a mutant; that’s too silly.

 That, my friends, is a person looking for a place to laugh.